How to Become a Travel Nurse: Your Complete Guide

-Are you curious about how to become a travel nurse?
-There are a few travel nursing requirements you'll need to meet.
+To be a travel nurse, there are several travel nursing requirements that you must meet.
 First, earn your nursing degree and pass the NCLEX-RN to obtain a nursing license.
-Then, gain some clinical experience and apply to a travel nurse agency.
+Then, gain some clinical experience and begin applying to travel nurse agencies.

-By becoming a travel nurse, you can indulge a passion for travel and adventure while caring for those needing a healing touch.
-You can work toward a career as a travel nurse or any other type of nurse at Notre Dame of Maryland University (NDMU).
-Earn a Bachelor of Science in Nursing (BSN) with our Accelerated 2nd Degree ABSN program in as few as 15 months!
+As a travel nurse, you could indulge a passion for travel and adventure while delivering quality care.
+You could work toward meeting the travel nursing requirements at Notre Dame of Maryland University (NDMU).
+If you already have a completed non-nursing bachelor’s degree or have existing college credits, you can earn a Bachelor of Science in Nursing (BSN) with our Accelerated Bachelor of Science in Nursing (ABSN) program in as few as 15 months.

 What Is Travel Nursing?

-Before you can work toward meeting the travel nursing qualifications, you need a working understanding of what travel nursing entails.
-A travel nurse is a licensed nurse who works on a contractual, temporary basis for different health care facilities.
-Hospitals and other health care organizations often have temporary staffing shortages, and they bridge the gap with the travel nursing workforce.
+A travel nurse works on a contractual, temporary basis for various health care facilities.
+Hospitals often have temporary staffing shortages, and they bridge the gap with the travel nursing workforce.

-Travel nurses work for a travel nurse agency (there are many of them).
-The agency provides benefits packages and reimbursements and connects nurses to different jobs across the country.
-Travel nurses can choose which jobs they apply for.
-Then, if the health care facility hires them, travel nurses temporarily relocate to work for a set time (usually a few weeks to a few months).
+Travel nurses work for a travel nurse agency, which offers benefits packages and reimbursements and connects nurses to jobs across the country.
+Travel nurses choose which jobs they apply for and accept.
+Then, they temporarily relocate to work for a few weeks to a few months.

-Travel nursing can be an exciting career for an RN who enjoys seeing new places, meeting new people, and tackling new challenges.
-It’s also highly flexible, as RNs can take as much time off between assignments as they wish.
+Travel nursing can be an exciting career for an RN who enjoys seeing new places, meeting new people and tackling new challenges.
+It’s also flexible, as RNs can take as much time off between assignments as they wish.

 How to Become a Travel Nurse

-Are you ready to get started meeting the travel nurse qualifications?
-It starts with choosing the right nursing school for your needs.
-For example, if you have completed a non-nursing baccalaureate degree, you don’t need to return to school for another four years.
-Instead, you may be eligible to apply to NDMU’s ABSN program, which confers a BSN in as few as 15 months.
+When you’re ready to meet the travel nursing requirements, the first step is choosing the right nursing school.
+For example, if you have completed a non-nursing baccalaureate degree or have existing college credits, you may not need to return to school for another four years.
+Instead, you could be eligible for admission to NDMU’s ABSN program, which confers a BSN in as few as 15 months.

 1. Earn Your Nursing Degree

-- Practice delivering patient care at Baltimore-area health care facilities during clinical rotations (“clinicals”)
+Practice delivering patient care at Baltimore metro area health care facilities during clinical experiences

 2. Pass the NCLEX-RN

-Once you’ve completed your nursing degree, you’ll be eligible to sit for the NCLEX.
+Once you’ve earned a BSN, you’ll be eligible to take the NCLEX-RN.
 This licensure exam is quite rigorous, so it’s best to begin studying for it shortly after you enroll in nursing school.
-You need a firm foundation of nursing knowledge, but passing the NCLEX doesn’t rely upon rote memorization.
+You need a firm foundation of nursing knowledge, but passing the NCLEX-RN isn’t dependent on rote memorization alone.

-Instead, the NCLEX measures a nurse candidate’s ability to assess clinical situations, review possible courses of action, and develop appropriate clinical responses to patient scenarios.
+Instead, the NCLEX-RN measures a nurse candidate’s ability to assess clinical situations, review possible courses of action and develop appropriate clinical responses to patient scenarios.
 In other words, it tests your critical thinking and clinical decision-making abilities.
-Passing the NCLEX is a necessity for obtaining your nursing license.
-But not to worry — if you don’t pass the first time, you can retake it.
+Passing the NCLEX-RN is a necessity for obtaining your nursing license.
+At NDMU, we offer tutoring services to help you prepare for this challenge.

 3. Obtain Nursing Licensure